ruaaabdu/readme/README-Template.md

 3. Setup the target in eclipse: Window > Preferences > Plug-in Development > Target Platform.
 Select Add, then choose the “Start with an empty target definition option.
 Then add your tagret as a Directory and select the folder you just created (C:\Data\DashBoard\target).
 Make sure to select the newly created target in the Target Platform screen and hit Apply.
 4. Import the dashboard repository into Eclipse by going to File > Import > General > Existing Projects into Workspace.
 Select the root directory where you cloned the project (C:\Data\DashBoard\dashboard).
 The list of available projects is offered.
 Select All and Finish.
 5. Repeat Step 4 for db-shared (C:\Data\DashBoard\db-shared).
+6. In the Plug In Development perspective, find the com.rossvideo.dashboardsuite.branding plugin in the list on the left.
+From this plug in, right click the DashBoardFramework product and “Run as” an Eclipse Application.
+At first, the program will fail.
+7.

 ### Kaylee